Constraints on the curvature power spectrum from primordial black hole evaporation: The upper bounds for the variance of the density perturbation

 \subsubsection{BBN and CMB constraints}

-The constraints on the variance during MD apply only for those perturbations that have enough time to gravitationally collapse during the reheating era, since the collapsing process is not instantaneous.
-For a given scale $k^{-1}$ and variance $\sigma(k)$ there is a maximum reheating temperature that the collapse is realized during the MD era.
-For PBHs to form during MD with masses, $M_\text{bbn}, M_\text{cmb}$, associated with the BBN and CMB constraints it has to be
+The constraints on the variance during eMD apply only for those perturbations that have enough time to gravitationally collapse during the reheating era, since the collapsing process is not instantaneous.
+For a given scale $k^{-1}$ and variance $\sigma(k)$ there is a maximum reheating temperature that the collapse is realized during the eMD era.
+For PBHs to form during eMD with masses, $M_\text{bbn}, M_\text{cmb}$, associated with the BBN and CMB constraints, respectively, it has to be

 Otherwise, the upper bound on the variance should be determined by the RD era dynamics since we expect the relativistic pressure at times $\Gamma^{-1}_\text{inf}$ to cause a bounce on the ongoing collapsing process.
 Thus, the constraints on the variance of the density perturbations given by Eq. (\ref{kspacBBN}) and (\ref{kspacCMB}) apply respectively for $T_\text{rh}> T_\text{bbn}^\text{(MD)}$ and $T_\text{rh}> T_\text{cmb}^\text{(MD)}$.
-The CMB constraint, as will discuss below, is the stringent one except if the reheating temperature is in the window
+The CMB constraint, as will be discussed below, is the stringent one except if the reheating temperature is in the window

-For such reheating temperatures the PBH that form during MD influence the BBN but not the CMB observables.
+For such reheating temperatures the PBH that form during eMD influence the BBN but not the CMB observables.